 No matter the type of site you create, you will need some sort of web service provider such as GoDaddy, SquareSpace or BlueHost to make it all happen.
 Although these are three very different web service providers, offering a wide range of services, all three providers do one thing in common: they make sure your website gets online.

 But before you start anything take a moment to listen to three pieces of advice!

 A professional looking website does add a level of credibility for a small-business.
 It acts as an online brochure, much like the printed marketing materials your clients already receive.
 Your website should focus on sharing key information about your business: the who, what, when, where, why and how and it’s information should be broken down into individual pages of relevant content -mixed with some imagery or video to make things visual.

 Potential customers need to know who you are, where your company is headed, what you do and what specific services/products you provide.
 Share when you decided to start your business and why you started it.
 It is also important to share where you’re located, the region you primarily serve and how people can get in contact with you.
-Incorporating a captivating story about the inspiration behind your business, can help potential customers know that you are focused on servicing human needs rooted by a specific intention.
+Incorporating a captivating story about the inspiration behind your business, can help potential customers know that you are focused on servicing their needs.

 It’s a common feeling to want to get started on colors, words, pictures, fonts, and finding someone who will work at the lowest cost possible to GET IT ALL DONE for the CHEAP.

-First, FOCUS on working with the right agency or consultant who understand how to communicate about your business, to ensure the website supports the goals of the business and its’ customers.
-Before signing up for that FREE web service, joining the WIX.COM bandwagon, or writing a check to a “buddy” that says they can put a website together for $500.00, make sure you start off on the right foundations:
+FOCUS on working with the right agency or consultant who understands how to communicate about your business and ensure the website supports the goals of the business and its’ customers.
+Before signing up for that FREE web service, joining the WIX.COM bandwagon, or writing a check to a “buddy” that says they can put a website together for $500.00, make sure you start off on the right foundations.

 SECOND: Know Your Customer.